 The Power of Breastmilk

-Of course, we understand that an “easy” birth experience may not be how it happens.
-There are several things that may cause your baby to not be, “bathed in a fabulous cocktail of vaginal microbiota from head to toe.”
+Of course, we understand that an “easy” birth experience isn't always the case.
+There are several factors that may cause your baby to not be, “bathed in a fabulous cocktail of vaginal microbiota from head to toe.”
 So what should the rest of us do?

 Good question, good nutrition and high-quality supplements are some of the keys to your child growing up healthy and happy.
 Here is what the Harvard Medical School says about nourishing your kids10: